-- The current economic climate and its effect on the Corporation's client base business; - The Corporation's ability to successfully acquire new customers; - The Corporation's ability to successfully implement its technology; - Management's assumptions regarding the sustainability of recurring revenue streams and the Corporation's expected profitability; and - The Corporation's ability to repay its debt obligations, raise additional funds, and fund operations.
+- The current economic climate and its effect on the Corporation's client base business; - The Corporation's ability to successfully acquire new customers; - The Corporation's ability to successfully implement its technology; and - Management's assumptions regarding the sustainability of recurring revenue streams and the Corporation's expected profitability.

-Katipult continued to progress in enhancing and expanding functionality in its core DealFlow product in the first half of 2022.
-Going forward, the Corporation will focus on continuing to add customers, grow its monthly recurring revenue ("MRR") and add new product capabilities to make private capital markets more efficient, transparent and fully digitized.
+Katipult continued to progress in enhancing and expanding functionality in its core DealFlow product during the quarter.
+The Corporation continues to focus on adding enterprise customers, growing its monthly recurring revenue ("MRR") and adding new product capabilities to make private capital markets more efficient, transparent and fully digitized.